Piet Fluwijn en Bolleke

 Piet Fluwijn en Bolleke was a Belgian gag-a-day comic strip series drawn by Marc Sleen from 1944 until 1965.
 It was continued by artists Hurey and Jean-Pol until 1974.

+On 1 January 2030, all comics series by Marc Sleen, including Piet Fluwijn en Bolleke, will enter public domain, in accordance with the Marc Sleen Foundation.

 Concept

 Piet Fluwijn en Bolleke was a classic family comic strip, drawn by Sleen.
 All gags center around a father, Piet Fluwijn, and his naughty, but innocent little son, Bolleke.
 The mother of the family is sometimes seen, but seldom plays a large role.
 The series was inspired by the German gag-a-day comic Vater und Sohn by Erich Ohser.